• ARTICLE

 6. Four-parameter coordinate transformation:

-1. Description of the four-parameter coordinate transformation : Uses x-axis translation, y-axis translation, r rotation angle, and d scaling factor for planar coordinate conversions; no Z-axis coordinate conversions are involved.
+1. Description of the four-parameter coordinate transformation : Uses x-axis translation, y-axis translation, rotation angle, and scaling factor for planar coordinate conversions; no Z-axis coordinate conversions are involved.

-3. Output parameter results : x-axis translation (x), y-axis translation (y) in meters m . r Angle of rotation in arcseconds, d Scaling factor in ppm .
+3. Output parameter results : x-axis translation (x), y-axis translation (y) in meters. theta Angle of rotation in arc seconds, s Scaling factor with no unit.
+The theta rotation angle is an angle in the clockwise direction.

 4. Transformation Formula :